gitbls/sdm/README.md

 First Boot Automatic System Restart is useful for a couple reasons:

 * if access to the system requires a configuration setting modified during the First Boot.
-A reboot ensures that all configuration settings are fully enabled.
+A restart ensures that all configuration settings are fully enabled.

     For example, if the only access to the Pi will be over the serial port, the system must be restarted before the serial port will be active.
-In this case you would enable `serial=0` in 1piboot.conf and use the `--restart` command switch so the Pi automatically restarts.
+In this situation the `--bootset serial:0 --restart` command switches enable the serial port and automatically restart the Pi.
+After the restart, the serial port is active.

 * You want it to reboot to make it easier to ensure that your configuration and services are as desired
 * You want the system to be fully operational so you can get started!

 **NOTE:** If `--restart` is specified on **RasPiOS Full with Desktop** sdm changes the boot_behaviour to **B1** (Text console with no autologin) so that the sdm FirstBoot messages are visible.
-In this case the boot_behaviour is reset to **B4** (Graphical Desktop with autologin) for all subsequent reboots, unless 1piboot.conf has been modified and a different value for boot_behaviour is set.
+In this case the boot_behaviour is reset to **B4** (Graphical Desktop with autologin) for all subsequent reboots, unless the command line included `--bootset boot_behaviour:xx` command switch was specified.

 #### Boot Order